Skip to content

 A beginner's guide to pre-season testing

-Where to watch and what to look out for: Everything you need to know to enjoy three crucial days of testing in Bahrain
+Where to watch and what to look out for: Everything you need to know to enjoy six crucial days of testing in Bahrain

 Reading Time: 10 minutes

 The ins and outs - and back in, and out again, and back in again - of testing.
-Over the next three days, you’ll see the cars drive in and out of the garage plenty of times, but before that hotly anticipated first time, we’ve compiled an easy-to-understand guide to cover the basics of pre-season testing.
+Over the next two weeks, you’ll see the cars drive in and out of the garage plenty of times, but before that hotly anticipated first time, we’ve compiled an easy-to-understand guide to cover the basics of pre-season testing.

 We’ve done our fair share of Formula 1 tests, but if this is your first, then you’ve come to the right place.
 From where and when, to why, and what that metal fencing is hanging off the car, this is your beginner's guide to Formula 1 testing.